Contact Us

 By Meteorologist Randy Mann

-Chart Updated:
+Chart and Article Updated:

 By contrast, evidence shows there have been at least five major ice ages on Planet Earth.
 One of the most well-documented and largest, occurred from 850 to 630 million years ago, is called the Cryogenian period.
-Glacial ice sheets likely reached all the way the equator producing a "Snowball Earth."
+Glacial ice sheets likely reached all the way to the equator producing a "Snowball Earth."
 Scientists believe that this massive ice age ended due to increased underground volcanic activity and, perhaps, a much warmer solar cycle.

-Recently, researchers discovered at least three to six times more heat-spewing thermal vents along the seafloors where tectonic plates are pulling apart.
+Researchers discovered at least three to six times more heat-spewing thermal vents along the seafloors where tectonic plates are pulling apart.
 In 2003, at least nine hydrothermal vents along the Gakkel Ridge in the Arctic Ocean were found.
 Arctic ice has been melting at a steady pace in recent years and may be due to the warmer than normal ocean waters.
 In April 2015, an underwater volcano known as the Axial Seamount, about 300 miles off the coast of Oregon, erupted for a month and added 88 billion gallons of molten rock to the ocean floor.

 By contrast to the Arctic ice melt largely due to the warmer waters, glaciers were thickening in Antarctica's eastern interior.
 That portion of the continent was experiencing increased snowfall and had a gain of about 100 billion tons of ice per year from 1991 to 2008.
 It was recently discovered that heat from the Earth’s interior may have contributed to some of the melting in Antarctica.
-However, there has been loss of glacier mass in Antarctica's western region.
+However, there has been a large loss of glacier mass in Antarctica's western region.

 From the late 1940s through the early 1970s, a climate research organization called the Weather Science Foundation of Crystal Lake, Illinois, determined that the planet's warm, cold, wet and dry periods were the result of alternating short-term and long-term climatic cycles.
 These researchers and scientists also concluded that the Earth's ever-changing climate likewise has influenced global and regional economies, human and animal migrations, science, religion and the arts as well as shifting forms of government and strength of leadership.

 Much of this data was based upon thousands of hours of research done by Dr. Raymond H. Wheeler and his associates during the 1930s and 1940s at the University of Kansas.
-Dr. Wheeler was well-known for his discovery of various climate cycles, including his highly-regarded "510-Year Drought Clock" that he detailed at the end of the "Dust Bowl" era in the late 1930s.
+Dr. Wheeler was well-known for his discovery of various climate cycles, including his highly regarded "510-Year Drought Clock" that he detailed at the end of the "Dust Bowl" era in the late 1930s.

 One of the most recent cold periods was "The Little Ice Age," a 500-Year plus span that extended from the early 1300s to the mid-1800s.
 During that time, there was little solar activity, or solar storms, which scientists refer to as the “Maunder Minimum.”
 There were also numerous volcanic eruptions in the 1800s like Krakatoa and Mt.
 Tambora.
 In 1815, Mt.
 Tambora has a major eruption which was the largest recorded one in human history.
 The explosion sent thousands of tons of ash and dust into the atmosphere resulting in the lowering of Earth's temperature by several degrees and numerous extremes.
 The event also led to a "year without a summer" in 1816 across parts of northern Europe and U.S. as snow was reported in each month of the year, including the summer season.